 Why is it so hard to accomplish my goals?

-I talk to women daily and hear that staying on track is the hardest thing to do for them.
+I talk to women daily and hear that getting started and staying on track is the hardest thing to do for them.
 Life happens, family, events, vacation, getting tired and just flat out busy!

 I totally get this and when it comes down to it, I say, “your goal doesn’t motivate you enough.”

 So instead of being hard on yourself and saying, “I can’t do this.”
 I say, sit down and refocus on your goal and ask yourself.
 Does this motivate me?
 Does this get me excited?
 Do I believe I can do this?

-If you answer is “no” to any of the questions above then it’s time to refocus and do some better planning.
+If your answer is “no” to any of the questions above then it’s time to refocus and do some better planning.

 And when I say better, I’m not discrediting your goals what so ever but meaning, let’s step them up so you will be excited about them.
 Another issue we run into while setting goals is self-doubt… We think, “oh, I’ve had this goal before, I can’t do this.”

 So being able to overcome those issues by setting your goals up smart…

 How do to that?
 SIMPLE!
 Change the wording of your goals.

 Instead of I want to drop 30lbs.
 Say I want to drop 30lbs so I can get into the bikini and go on a tropical vacation and finally enjoy the beach.
 How much more exciting is that!?